swisspost/design-system/.changeset/thirty-countries-agree.md

 '@swisspost/design-system-demo': minor
 ---

-Add a notification variant for the cookies.
+Added a notification variant for the cookies.